 I especially love them in this Pesto Sweet Potato Hash!
 This is such a wonderful way to clean out those older veggies in your fridge and to diversify what you have for breakfast!

-Since Spring is here, apparently anyway, I have been loving this hash!
 It’s so crunchy, flavorful and delicious on its own – but when you add both the crispy fried egg AND the homemade pesto…it’s out of this world!